Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 @image html /user_guides/shape_healing/images/shape_healing_image011.png "Initial shape"
 @image latex /user_guides/shape_healing/images/shape_healing_image011.png "Initial shape"

-First it is necessary to apply the <a href="#_3_1_3">Tool for checking the validity of edges</a> to find that maximum deviation between pcurve and 3D curve is greater than tolerance.
+First it is necessary to apply the @ref occt_shg_3_1_3 "tool for checking the edge validity" to find that the maximum deviation between pcurve and 3D curve is greater than tolerance.
 Then we can use the repairing tool to increase the tolerance and make the deviation acceptable.

 ~~~~~
 ShapeAnalysis_Edge sae;